 The House of Representatives approved its version of the fiscal 2012 budget on April 28, 2011, the Senate approved its version on May 26, 2011, and a legislative conference committee released its report on June 30, 2011.
 The budget was enacted by the Legislature on July 1, 2011 and approved by the Governor on July 11, 2011.
 A \$1.250 billion interim budget for the first ten days of fiscal 2012 had been enacted by the Legislature and approved by the Governor on June 27, 2011.
 Total spending in the final fiscal 2012 budget approved by the Governor amounts to approximately \$30.598 billion.
 The budget assumes tax revenues of \$20.615 billion, reflecting the fiscal 2012 consensus tax estimate of \$20.525 billion, which was adjusted for the impact of revenue initiatives enacted as part of the budget (most notably a one-year delay of the FAS 109 deductions (additional \$45.9 million)), enhanced tax enforcement initiatives (additional \$61.5 million) and the impact of a two-day sales tax holiday held on August 13-14, 2011 (reduction of \$20.6 million).
 The fiscal 2012 budget authorizes a \$200 million withdrawal from the Stabilization Fund, the use of fiscal 2012 interest earnings on the Stabilization Fund and an additional \$103.7 million in savings achieved by suspending the statutorily required deposit into the Stabilization Fund of 0.5% of total tax revenue.
 The fiscal 2012 budget projections contained in this Supplement assume a transfer of \$185 million from the Stabilization Fund rather than the authorized \$200 million.
-On that assumption, and after taking into account a \$71.3 million deposit made in October related to one-time tax settlements, the Stabilization Fund is projected to have a \$1.265 billion balance at the end of fiscal 2012.
+On that assumption, and after taking into account the \$163.2 million certified by the Attorney General and the Commissioner of Revenue for transfer to the Stabilization Fund through December related to one-time settlements (see below) as well as the \$20 million withdrawal from the Fund called for in the recently passed gaming legislation to support start-up costs of the Massachusetts Gaming Commission, the Stabilization Fund is projected to have a \$1.337 billion balance at the end of fiscal 2012.
+The gaming legislation provides that upon receipt by the Massachusetts Gaming Commission of sufficient initial license fees, the Commission will transfer \$20 million back to the Stabilization Fund.

 On October 17, 2011, the Secretary of Administration and Finance, based on available data on tax revenue collections and economic trends, revised the fiscal 2012 tax revenue estimate from \$20.615 billion to \$21.010 billion.
 A portion of the increase in the tax revenue estimate is proposed to be used to support supplemental appropriations filed by the Governor on October 17, 2011, as described below, and the balance is proposed to be preserved to address non-tax revenue shortfalls and other cost exposures that may occur later in the fiscal year.
-To address non-tax revenue projection downward by \$26 million from the level assumed in the enacted fiscal 2012 budget.
+To address non-tax revenue shortfalls that have already occurred in fiscal 2012, the Secretary also revised the aggregate fiscal 2012 non-tax revenue projection downward by \$26 million from the level assumed in the enacted fiscal 2012 budget.
 The revised tax estimate assumes that the income tax rate will be reduced to 5.25%, effective January 1, 2012.
 See "COMMONWEALTH REVENUE AND EXPENDITURES - State Taxes; Income Tax."